-Every state and territory in Australia has countless attractions to draw visitors.
-However, there’s something special about Tasmania.
-Maybe it’s because this southern state is an island and is unlike anywhere else in the country.
-Or maybe it’s the fact that you can drive around the state in a week and not miss huge parts along the way.
+Every state and territory in Australia has countless attractions to draw visitors, but there’s something special about Tasmania.
+Maybe it’s that this southern state is an island and unlike anywhere else in the country – or that you can drive around the state in a week without missing huge parts along the way.

-Either way, 7 days in Tasmania is the minimum amount of time you’ll want for a lap of the island.
-Having longer is better, but with a week in Tasmania you have a real shot at experiencing all the natural beauty and history that this underrated destination has to offer.
-This Tasmania itinerary will help to ensure you maximize your seven days there.
+Either way, 7 days in Tasmania is the minimum time you’ll want for a lap of the island.
+Longer is better, but with a week in Tasmania, you have a real shot at experiencing all the natural beauty and history this underrated destination has to offer.
+This Tasmania itinerary will help you maximize your seven days there.

 Best Time to Visit Tasmania

-When planning a trip to Tasmania you’ll want to carefully consider the timing of your visit.
-As the southerly most part of Australia the island experiences the seasons differently to the rest of the country.
+When planning a trip to Tasmania, carefully consider the timing of your visit.
+As the southernmost part of Australia, the island experiences the seasons differently from the rest of the country.
 The best time to visit Tasmania really depends on what you want to find when you get there.

-High season in Tasmania, like the rest of the country, is the summer months of December to February.
-But don’t immediately rule the summer out, it’s quite a nice time to visit.
-The island doesn’t suffer the same sweltering heat as the mainland, and is far less busy, except around Christmas and New Years.
+High season in Tasmania (and the rest of Australia) is the summer months of December to February.
+But don’t immediately rule the summer out – it’s quite a nice time to visit.
+The island doesn’t suffer the same sweltering heat as the mainland and is far less busy, except around Christmas and New Year’s.

 Autumn and spring are both great times to visit if you don’t mind slightly cooler weather.
-Tasmania can be quite pretty from March to May when the autumn leaves are on display, as well as between September and November when spring brings new life.
-Just be careful with the winter months of June through August when it gets quite cold and there is snow in the higher elevations.
+Tasmania is quite pretty from March to May, when the autumn leaves are on display, as well as between September and November, when spring brings new life.
+Just be careful with the winter months of June through August, when it gets quite cold and there is snow at the higher elevations.

 How to Get Around Tasmania

-One fact that you’ll learn while visiting Tasmania is that you don’t have much choice when it comes to getting around.
+One thing you’ll notice while visiting Tasmania is that you don’t have many choices for getting around.
 The state is far more rural than you might expect, which really leaves driving as your only option for independent travel.
-Tasmania isn’t known for its public transport and trying to do this itinerary by bus is nearly impossible.
+Tasmania isn’t known for its public transport, so completing this itinerary by bus is nearly impossible.

 Driving in Tasmania isn’t too stressful, so long as you obey the road rules.
-Stick to the left side of the road and make sure you have your home country’s driving license with you.
-Be aware that in rural places and certain national parks you may encounter dirt or gravel roads.
-If you have a rental car check the conditions when booking to make sure driving on these rural roads is allowed.
-Speaking of getting a rental car, we recommend checking RentalCars.com to compare car rental rates and find the best deal.
+Stick to the left side of the road, and always have your home country’s driving license with you.
+You may encounter dirt or gravel roads in rural areas and certain national parks.
+If you rent a car, check the conditions when booking to make sure driving on these rural roads is OK.
+We recommend checking RentalCars.com if you do need to rent.

-Really, your only other option to see this much of Tasmania is by going with a guided tour.
-This 7-day tour of Tasmania covers most of the places mentioned here and will help you see what this amazing island has to offer.
-For travelers who don’t have enough time for a full week in Tasmania, you may want to look at either a shorter 6 day tour or a 5 day tour instead.
+Your only other option to see this much of Tasmania is to go with a guided tour.
+This seven-day tour of Tasmania covers most of the places mentioned here and helps you see what this amazing island has to offer.
+If you don’t have enough time to spend a full week in Tasmania, you may want to look at a six-day tour or five-day tour instead.

 Accommodation in Tasmania

 One of the most important steps in planning any trip is figuring out where to stay.
-Travelling around Tasmania you may not always have many options, particularly in the more remote areas.
-It’s best to prioritize a convenient location, especially with national parks, as you don’t want to waste time driving around if possible.
+Traveling around Tasmania, you may not always have many options, particularly in the more remote areas.
+It’s best to prioritize a convenient location, especially if you’re visiting national parks, as you don’t want to waste time driving around if possible.

-The good news is that Tasmania is an emerging tourist destination and accommodation options are constantly increasing.
-This does mean that you’ll definitely want to book in advance when coming during the summer school holidays, at Christmas, or New Years.
-However, the upside is that you’ll find a greater variety of places to stay in the future.
+The good news is that Tasmania is an emerging tourist destination, so accommodation options are constantly increasing.
+The only downside to this is that you’ll need to book well in advance if you’re coming during the summer school break, at Christmas, or around New Year’s.

-The overwhelming majority of accommodation in Tasmania are hotels and holiday homes which you can find easily enough on Booking.com.
+The overwhelming majority of accommodations in Tasmania are hotels and holiday homes, which you can find easily enough on Booking.com.
 Expect more options and hotels in Hobart and Launceston than elsewhere, but there are also plenty of holiday homes along the coast.

-As for hostels and places for backpackers, you should look at Hostelworld which has slowly growing offerings.
-Alternatively, you’ll find loads of places on Airbnb which can offer a nice local experience.
-It can be even better value thanks to our $55 off coupon!
+For hostels and lodgings for backpackers, you should look at Hostelworld , whose offerings are slowly but surely growing.
+Alternatively, you’ll find loads of places on Airbnb, which can offer a nice local experience.

-If you are renting a campervan, make sure to download the WikiCamps app for a list of free and paid campsites all over Tasmania.
+If you’re renting a camper, make sure to download the WikiCamps app for a list of free and paid campsites all over Tasmania.

-Not in the mood to do research for hotels, hostels, and campsites?
+Not in the mood to research hotels, hostels, and campsites?
 We’ve included recommendations for places to stay in each destination on this itinerary below.

 The Perfect 7-Day Tasmania Itinerary

 Ultimately, the point of this guide to Tasmania is to ensure you have a great trip seeing the very best of Tasmania.
-To find all the best places to visit in Tasmania though, you’ll need to travel right around the island.
-Following this itinerary will allow you to make the most of your limited time there, fitting in loads of cool places along the way.
-Not only will you get to see Tasmania’s two main cities, you’ll visit multiple major national parks, and plenty of unkempt wilderness.
+To find all the best places to visit in Tasmania, though, you’ll need to travel right around the island.
+Following this itinerary will help you make the most of your limited time there, fitting in loads of cool places along the way.
+You’ll not only get to see Tasmania’s two main cities, but also visit major national parks and plenty of unkempt wilderness.

-However, before we get to our Tasmania itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Tasmania itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

-Ok, now let’s get back to our Tasmania travel itinerary, shall we?
-Inside you’ll have all the information you need for each day of your journey, showing you exactly what to do in Tasmania in 7 days.
+OK, let’s get back to our Tasmania travel itinerary, shall we?
+You’ll find all the information you need for each day of your journey, showing you exactly what to do in Tasmania in 7 days.

 Begin your trip early by saying goodbye to Hobart and heading for the incredible untouched wilderness to the west.
-Hobart is a city with a relaxed atmosphere and quite a bit to do, but we’re going to save it for later on in the itinerary.
+(Hobart is a city with a relaxed atmosphere and quite a bit to do, but we’re saving it for later in the itinerary.)

-Leaving civilization behind, your first port of call is Mount Field National Park which is one of the best things to do in Tasmania.
-This national park is one of Tasmania’s oldest and is home to a great assortment of natural attractions and walks.
-The most well-known attraction in Mount Field National Park is Russell Falls, whose three-tiered waterfall is simply enchanting.
-But it’s not the only waterfall here, with Horseshoe Falls another beauty worth seeing.
-Complete your visit with a walk around the Tall Tree Circuit to see the park’s impressive giant swamp gum trees.
+Leaving civilization behind, your first port of call is Mount Field National Park, one of the best things to do in Tasmania.
+This national park – one of Tasmania’s oldest – is home to a great assortment of natural attractions and walks.
+The best-known attraction here is Russell Falls, an enchanting three-tiered waterfall.
+But it’s not the park’s only waterfall worth seeing; Horseshoe Falls is another beauty.
+Complete your visit with a walk around the Tall Trees Circuit to see the park’s giant swamp gum trees.

-Heading north into the Central Highlands your next stop is Lake St. Clair.
-This is one of the many lakes scattered throughout this alpine region, but Lake St. Clair is actually the deepest freshwater lake in Australia, and is the source of the Derwent River.
-Take some to admire the views along the ever-changing shore, before pressing on.
+As you head north into the Central Highlands, your next stop is Lake St. Clair.
+While it’s one of many lakes scattered throughout this alpine region, Lake St. Clair is actually the deepest freshwater lake in Australia, and the source of the Derwent River.
+Take some time to admire the views along its ever-changing shore before pressing on.

-You’re now reaching some of the most remote areas in Tasmania at Franklin-Gordon Wild River National Park.
-The national park is part of the Tasmanian Wilderness World Heritage Area recognized by UNESCO and with its mountains, gorges, and rivers really is best described as wilderness.
+You’re now reaching some of the most remote areas in Tasmania at Franklin-Gordon Wild Rivers National Park.
+The park is part of the Tasmanian Wilderness World Heritage Area recognized by UNESCO – and with its mountains, gorges, and rivers, it really is best described as wilderness.
 The best way to get a taste of this wilderness is to walk through the rainforest along the Franklin River Nature Trail to see the Franklin and Surprise rivers.
-Down the Nelson Falls Nature Trail you’ll find yet another picturesque waterfall.
+Down the Nelson Falls Nature Trail, you’ll find yet another picturesque waterfall.

-Round out the day by seeing what happens when this nature isn’t protected by paying a visit to Iron Blow Lookout.
-From the lookout you can see into an open-cut copper mine, a testament to the dangers of over-mining.
+To see what happens when this nature isn’t protected, round out the day with a visit to Iron Blow Lookout.
+From here, you can see into an open-cut copper mine, a testament to the dangers of over-mining.

-From the lookout it is only a few more kms until you reach picturesque Strahan, where you will spend the night.
+From the lookout, it’s only a few more kilometers to picturesque Strahan, where you’ll spend the night.